Bfatahallah/MusicPlayerApp/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project was created as part of the ALX Software Engineering (Cohort 7-TL-FE ) curriculum and is intended for learning purposes only.
+It should not be used or distributed as a standalone licensed product.

 ## 👤 Author